Tony177/NetworkSecurity-Project/README.md

 ## SSH Access

-Now that we gather those information, we can hope that the only user we know has the same user and password as this database.
+Now that we have gathered this information, we can try using the credentials above to gain access to the open SSH port on Tom PC.

-We can try to log in using:
+We can log in using:

 ```bash
 ssh tcasaccio1@193.20.1.3